Nov 3, 2020

 If you need workers’ comp after a serious workplace injury, whether you also need unemployment benefits, too, then you should consider speaking with an attorney.
 Using the insight and experience of a trusted local workers’ compensation lawyer can make it much more difficult for an insurance company to mismanage or disrespect your claim.

-Workers’ compensation claimants in Atlanta, Georgia can turn to The Law Offices of Nathaniel F. Hansford, LLC for legal guidance.
+Workers’ compensation claimants in Atlanta, Georgia can turn to Hansford McDaniel LLC for legal guidance.
 Dial (770) 741-2825 and schedule a free case evaluation with our team.
 With our decades of combined legal experience, we are confident we can help you through your case, no matter what tricks insurers might be trying to use.